edgexfoundry/edgex-docs/docs_src/design/adr/system-management/0006-Metrics-Collection.md

 !!!
 Note
     Again, these REST endpoints are per service and meant to control which metrics for a service are turned on or off.
 The REST endpoints do not provide metrics data.

-- Proposed endpoint for the REST endpoint that responds with what metrics the service offers is:  /api/v2/metrics
+- Proposed endpoint for the REST endpoint that responds with what metrics the service offers is:  /api/v2/telemetry
-- Body of the GET response would contain a JSON list of metrics (by metric name key) that are `on`
+- Body of the GET response would contain a JSON list of metrics (by metric name key) and an indication of which are `on` and which are `off`
 - Body of the PUT request would contain a JSON list of the metrics that are to be turned `on` (others are assumed to be turned `off`)
 - Body of the PATCH request would contain a JSON list of the metrics that are to be turned `on` or `off` - leaving all other metrics unchanged

 #### Configuration
 - Configuration, not unlike that provided in core data or any device service, configuration will specify the message bus type and locations where the metrics messages should be sent.
 - In fact, the message bus configuration will use (or reuse if the service is already using the message bus) the common message bus configuration as defined below.
-- Metrics will be published to an /edgex/metrics/[service-name] topic where the service name will be added per service
 - Common configuration for each service for message queue configuration - inclusive of metrics:

 ``` yaml